CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Scalable Reasoning via Variational Inference Using GCN

 In E-step, we aim to minimize the KL distance between the variational distribution $Q_{\theta}(\pT)$ and the true distribution $P_w(\pT)$.
 Since the inference of the MLN is \textsf{\#P}-complete~\cite{richardson2006markov}, we approximate $P_w(\pT)$ with a mean-field distribution, which has been shown to scale up to large graphical models~\cite{qu2019gmnn,qu2019probabilistic,zhang2019efficient}.
-In the mean-field variational distribution where the variables are independent, the joint distribution of outputs of sensors (unobserved variables) can be formed as the following,

-We constrain the sum of the $Q_{\theta}(t_i)$, whose associated class confidence $z_i$ comes from the same main sensor (i.e., multi-class classifier), to be $1$, in order to model key-constraints, namely the exclusion rules, induced by a $d$-way classifier.
+In the mean-field variational distribution where the variables are independent, the joint distribution of outputs of sensors (unobserved variables) can be formed as the following, We constrain the sum of the $Q_{\theta}(t_i)$, whose associated class confidence $z_i$ comes from the same main sensor (i.e., multi-class classifier), to be $1$, in order to model key-constraints, namely the exclusion rules, induced by a $d$-way classifier.

 To further improve the efficiency of inference and take into account the knowledge graph structure, we parameterize the $Q_{\theta}$ here with graph convolutional networks~(GCNs), where $\theta$ represents the parameters of GCN.
 In particular, we will construct nodes for each class prediction based on both main and knowledge sensor outputs as shown in~\Cref{fig:pipeline} (c).
-Each sensor prediction will be associated with a specific embedding vector $\vec{\mu_i}$ to improve the expressivity of the model.
-For each node within GCN, the input will be the scalar multiplication of the class prediction confidence {$z_i$} and the corresponding class embedding vector $\vec{{\mu_i}}$.
+In other words, each node will be associated with a scalar which represents the confidence of the corresponding class.
+However, the message passing between different nodes on the GCN will not be effective if the input feature is only a scalar, and thus it will be hard for the GCN to learn the variational posterior distribution well.
+So following~\cite{zhang2019efficient}, we also train a class embedding vector $\vec{{\mu_i}}$ for each node and use the scalar multiplication of the class prediction confidence {$z_i$} and the corresponding class embedding vector $\vec{{\mu_i}}$ as the input of each node for further encouraging the expressivity of the model.

 Based on the mean-field approximation, and joint distribution $\log P_{w}(\pT) = \log (\frac{1}{Z(w)} \exp(\sum_{f \in \mathcal{F}} w_ff(t_1,...,t_L)) )$, the ELBO from Eq.~\ref{eq:new_elbo} can thus be rewritten as: \begin{small}